Man Utd vs Arsenal: Is this the worst Red Devils side ever to face the Gunners in the Premier League era? | Goal.com

 Paul Pogba returned to the starting line-up against Rochdale in the Carabao Cup in midweek, but is doubtful to face Arsenal after aggravating his ankle injury.

 If the World Cup winner fails to recover in time, then Nemanja Matic and Scott McTominay may both start.
-Fred looks like he cares, to his credit, but has not yet impressed in over a year for the club, so it is staggering that United did not buy a central midfielder to either make the most of Pogba’s talents or to inject some greater energy.
+Fred, meanwhile, has not yet impressed in over a year for the club, so it is staggering that United did not buy a central midfielder to either make the most of Pogba’s talents or to inject some greater energy.

 United are even shorter on quality up front after failing to replace Romelu Lukaku and Alexis Sanchez.